 Battery Spencer

-Also on this side of the Bay is Battery Spencer.
+You’ve likely seen the classic view of the Golden Gate Bridge from Batter Spencer on Instagram or postcards.
 This old Fort overlooks the Golden Gate Bridge and really makes you feel like you’re up close and personal with it.

 Battery Spencer is the perfect place to watch the sunrise over San Francisco, making it a photographer’s dream.
-It does tend to get quite windy here, so dress warm, especially if you’re there before the sun is up!
+It does tend to get quite windy here, so make sure you follow my San Francisco packing guide so you have the appropriate clothing!

-There are multiple places to pull over to park, but first thing in the morning, you shouldn’t have any trouble.
-If you happen to go later in the day, you may have to park further up the road at another outlook, pull off, and walk to Battery Spencer.
-Or simply enjoy the view from where you are, you really can’t go wrong.
-Fair warning, though, it is a one-way road, so if you try your luck with parking right next to the old Fort and aren’t lucky enough to snag a spot, you’ll have to go all the way around again.
+As you turn onto Conzelman Fair warning, though, it is a one-way road, so if you try your luck with parking right next to the old Fort and aren’t lucky enough to snag a spot, you’ll have to go all the way around again.

 Hawk Hill

-If you’re already at Battery Spencer, you should definitely head up the hill to check out the Golden Gate viewpoint at Hawk Hill.
-Hawk Hill is a great place to take in sunrise or sunset over the city and there’s also battery remnants here.
+Also located on Conzelman Road, but north of Batter Spencer is Hawk Hill.
+Hawk Hill is a great place to take in sunrise or sunset over the city and there are also battery remnants here.

-Similar to Battery Spencer, parking is limited at Hawk Hill.
+This section of the road is two-way, however, parking is limited.
+Parking is limited at Hawk Hill.
 If you’re planning to come at prime times like sunrise and sunset, then be sure to get there early.
 You will risk a ticket if you park in an unauthorized parking spot!

 Lands End